ravendevteam/youtubedownloader/README.md

 Simple utility for bulk downloading YouTube videos.
 Made for Windows 10/11.

 > [!CAUTION]
 > It is assumed that you are authorized to utilize this tool for downloading.
-We take no responsibility for the usage of this utlity by its users.
+We take no responsibility for the usage of this utility by its users.

 ## Screenshots